Due to impending inclement weather, tonight’s Autumn Nights concert is cancelled. Ticket holders may request a refund.

-Following guidelines from the Centers for Disease Control, the organization is undertaking the following safety measures: staff are wearing protective masks and undergo temperature checks each day, surfaces are cleaned and sanitized daily, protective shields have been installed at the ticket counter, visitors are required to wear masks in indoor spaces and on guided tours, signs are posted throughout the site alerting visitors to practice social distancing, and hand sanitizer stations are available.
+Following guidelines from the Centers for Disease Control, the organization is undertaking the following safety measures: staff are wearing protective masks, surfaces are cleaned and sanitized daily, protective shields have been installed at the ticket counter, visitors are required to wear masks in indoor spaces and on guided tours, signs are posted throughout the site alerting visitors to practice social distancing, and hand sanitizer stations are available.

 Today, historic preservation is the reason many guests decide to visit.
 The homes and other historic structures have been restored to the 1929 time period, which is evident throughout the site.
 Tourists from all around the globe visit to learn about the contributions of Edison and Ford.
 The riverside property includes not only the historic winter homes and guest house, but the caretaker’s houses, Edison’s study, and the swimming pool complex — all surrounded by 13 acres of botanical gardens.